 In Real Life, there are several advantages to attempting this.
 Large wealth disparity tends to create serious rifts in casual social interaction; friends of a lower income class may secretly resent you, or expect large monetary gifts and favors.
 On the other side of the coin, it is also hard to know who likes you for yourself, and who only likes you for your money (this is a reason many rich people only cavort amongst their own class).
 In addition, those who are known to be wealthy are frequent targets for lawsuits, and family members may even be targeted for kidnapping by those looking for a ransom.
 Hiding your wealth can prevent many problems like these.

-Compare King Incognito, where the secret can be wealth, but must be that the character is powerful in some way or another, and Slumming It, where this is done for fun.
+Compare King Incognito, where the secret might be some other type of power besides wealth, and Slumming It, where this is done for fun.
 See also Non-Idle Rich, for when the wealthy person works a "regular" job for fulfillment and/or helping others.
 Contrast Mock Millionaire.

 open/close all folders

 Fairy Tail has Lucy, who ran away from home to get away from her overbearing father, whose thoughts were only about profit.

 Sayako in Mahoraba lives in near poverty with her daughter.
 She makes plastic flowers and such for money and often needs help from Ryushi to complete whatever junk she and her daughter are making to survive.
 Their furniture and bedding are the cardboard boxes for shipping the flowers.
 Turns out she ran away from home to marry someone her father disapproved of.
 She comes from an extraordinarily wealthy family and she and her father appear to make up their differences though she continues to live with her daughter in poverty.